Skip to navigation Skip to content

 It is essential that any medical evidence obtained or received during the ESAt/JCA are scanned or uploaded to the customer's electronic eMIFE.

-A Government-contracted doctor (GCD) will be able to see all the medical evidence scanned to the customer's record that an assessor can see.
+A Government-contracted doctor (GCD) can see all the medical evidence scanned to the customer's record that an Assessor can see.
 The GCD requires all medical evidence used by the agency to complete the Disability Medical Assessment.
 GCDs do not have access to the Assessor secure notes facilities.

 The Resources page contains a link to the Records Management service request webform.